Skip to main content

 Frequently asked questions

-If Council missed your bin collection, you can report a missed bin after 4.30pm on your day of service.
-You can report a missed recycling or green bin collection within 2 working days of your normal day of service.
+You can report a missed yellow or green bin collection within 2 working days of your normal day of service.
 Bins are collected as soon as possible.

 Before you contact Council about replacing your stolen bin, double-check your neighbour has not taken your bin by mistake.